Tae Rak (Lake Condah) Guided Cultural Walk

 Did you know?

-Tae Rak is estimted to have been formed about 8,000 years ago as a result of the basalt flow impounding the flow of the Darlot Creek and Condah Swamp outfall.
+Tae Rak is estimated to have been formed about 8,000 years ago as a result of the basalt flow impounding the flow of the Darlot Creek and Condah Swamp outfall.

 What our customers say